GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 The `screenshots` property is an array of image objects representing your app in common usage scenarios.
 Each object must include the `src`, a `sizes` property, and the `type` of image.
+The `form_factor` property is optional.
+It can be set either to `"wide"` for screenshots applicable to wide screens only or `"narrow"` for narrow screenshots.
+You should only use it when the layout varies by screen size.

 In Chrome, the image must respond to certain criteria:

 * Width and height must be at least 320px and at most 3840px.
 * The maximum dimension can't be more than 2.3 times as long as the minimum dimension.
-* All screenshots must have the same aspect ratio.
+* All screenshots matching the appropriate form factor must have the same aspect ratio.
 * Only JPEG and PNG image formats are supported.

-{% Aside 'gotchas' %}
-The `description` and `screenshots` properties are currently used only in Chrome for Android when a user wants to install your app.
-{% endAside %}

 ## Add the web app manifest to your pages {: #link-manifest }